MBA: Management Specialization

-The Master of Business Administration Management Specialization provides an academic curriculum that focuses on preparing students for future management and leadership positions in organizations.
+The MBA Management Specialization provides an academic curriculum that focuses on preparing students for future management and leadership positions in organizations.
 Students will have the opportunity to select courses within three key areas (listed below) to ensure exposure to a breadth of theory and concepts that are applicable to the student’s chosen field and/or interests.

 MBA Course Requirements